 Making a difference for patients in Europe

 CAR T-cell therapy is a relatively new and highly individualised way to treat patients with specific types of blood cancer for whom other treatments have failed.
 Approved by the European Medicine Agency (EMA) in 2018, Kite’s therapy works with a type of white blood cell (T-cell).
-This is taken from a patient, in a European hospital, and is then transported to the Kite facility in the Netherlands.
-Here, the cells are engineered and multiplied, after which they are sent back and administered to the same patient.
-These “reprogrammed” T cells, aim to recognise and attack the cancer cells.
+Taken from a patients in hospitals all around Europe, these cells are transported to the Kite facility in Hoofddorp.
+Once they arrive, the cells are engineered and multiplied, before being sent back and administered to the same patient.
+These “reprogrammed” T-cells aim to recognise and attack the cancer cells.

 Kite was established as a company in Santa Monica in 2009.
-In 2015, Kite bought T Cell Factory in Amsterdam, a spin-off from NKI, to further contribute to the development of cell therapy.
-At that time, there were only three employees on the Dutch team.
+In 2015 Kite bought T-Cell Factory in Amsterdam, a spin-off from NKI, to further contribute to the development of cell therapy.
+At that time, there were only 3 employees on the Dutch team.
 Kite was later purchased by the US-owned biopharmaceutical company Gilead Sciences, in 2017.

-Having moved to a brand new 19,000m2 facility in Hoofddorp in March 2020, Kite has currently over 600 highly skilled employees and contractors, and is still hiring 20-30 people a month.
+Having moved to a brand new 19,000m2 facility in Hoofddorp in March 2020, Kite has grown to over 900 highly skilled employees and contractors, and is still hiring.
 They can supply up to 4000 cell therapy treatments a year, which they expect to double in the foreseeable future.
 From its only production facility in Europe, Kite works in close collaboration with over 150 European hospitals to supply cell therapy to patients in 17 countries.

 Looking at the future, there’s no sign of things slowing down.
 “This is only just the beginning,” says Van de Wiel, about the prospects of cell therapy.
 “We believe that this approach could become the basis for the treatment of many more types of cancer.”